 It doesn’t take much for mold to live and proliferate: just moisture, oxygen, and some form of sustenance.
 It can grow on wood, fabric, leather, gypsum, fiberboard, dry-wall, and many other surfaces and materials in the home.
 The amount of moisture necessary to host mold is dependent on the type of mold.
 Some need a lot of moisture while others require a relatively small amount.
 Mold can find ways to extract nutrients from many surfaces.
 No matter where you live or what kind of house you have, your home is susceptible to mold, and owners should be wary.

 Mattresses often form an ideal environment for the incubation of a mold.
 Mold can subsist on the materials of the mattress, both off of the foam and the fabric.
 Mattresses often soak up a body’s moisture and retain it for long periods of time.
 Polyurethane foam, from which many mattresses are made, can be broken down by mold into VOCs (volatile organic compounds) which are toxic inhalants.
+If you’re planning to buy a new mattress, check out this site and learn more here the best-quality mattress.

 For infants, the gas produced by molds can contribute to Sudden Infant Death Syndrome (SIDS), which is one reason crib pads made of polyurethane foam are covered by a protective plastic.
 For adults with healthy immune systems, the toxin most likely wouldn’t do any permanent or severe damage, but it would cause a malaise when in bed.
 The effects of the mold may be keeping you awake and uncomfortable or even lessening the quality of your sleep, leaving you fatigued and irritable during the day.
 For adults, it is impractical to have a plastic sheet, so it is best to avoid polyurethane mattresses in favor of something resistant and not hospitable to mold.